nathanlong/buildout-exercise/ANSWERS.md

 The hero component easily lent itself to filling half the allotted space edge-to-edge.
-Rather than using the older background image / background-size declarations which require use of a `<style>` block for dynamic assignment (if pulling data from a CMS) in the template, use object-fit to allow a slightly cleaner `<img>` tag output, and handle the rest with css.
+Rather than using the older background image / background-size declarations which require use of a `<style>` block for dynamic assignment (if pulling data from a CMS) in the template, I used object-fit to allow a slightly cleaner `<img>` tag output, and handle the rest with css.
 This also means we can leverage responsive images with srcset for smarter image loading (see 'Optimization')